AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

   :width: 600
   :alt: Diagram for Design Idiom #2

-In this approach the task synchronizes with the handler using a :ada:`Suspension_Object` variable.
+In this approach, the task synchronizes with the handler using a :ada:`Suspension_Object` variable.
 The type :ada:`Suspension_Object` is defined in the language standard package :ada:`Ada.Synchronous_Task_Control`.
-Essentially the type provides a thread-safe Boolean flag.
+Essentially, the type provides a thread-safe Boolean flag.
 Callers can suspend themselves (hence the package name) until another task resumes them by setting the flag to :ada:`True`.
 Here's the package declaration, somewhat elided: